-Electro-Optical Sciences, Inc., a Delaware corporation (the "Company"), is focused on the design and development of MelaFind®, a non-invasive, point-of-care instrument for assisting in the early diagnosis of melanoma.
+Electro-Optical Sciences, Inc., a Delaware corporation (the "Company"), is focused on the design and development of MelaFind®, a non-invasive, point-ofcare instrument for assisting in the early diagnosis of melanoma.
 The Company has entered into a protocol agreement with the Food and Drug Administration ("FDA") which is an agreement for the conduct of the pivotal trial and to establish the safety and effectiveness of the MelaFind® device.
-Upon obtaining premarket approval, or PMA, from the FDA, the Company plans to launch MelaFind® in the United States.
+On October 12, 2006, we announced that the FDA had informed the Company that when submitted, the MelaFind® premarket approval, or PMA, application would receive expedited review.
+Expedited review means that upon filing a PMA with the FDA, it is placed at the beginning of the FDA's queue and receives additional review resources.
+While the expedited review could shorten the MelaFind® FDA approval process, the Company can give no assurances that this will be the case.
+Upon obtaining premarket approval from the FDA, the Company plans to launch MelaFind® in the United States.